DataDog/documentation/content/en/continuous_integration/explore_tests.md

 #### Test suite performance

-There's also information about the wall time of the most recent test suite run, and a comparison to the average wall time of the default branch. _Wall time_ is the real time elapsed while the test suite runs, which will be less than the sum of all test times when tests are run concurrently.
+There's also information about the wall time of the most recent test suite run, and a comparison to the average wall time of the default branch. _Wall time_ is the real time elapsed while the test suite runs, which is less than the sum of all test times when tests are run concurrently.
 The comparison of your branch's wall time to the default branch's wall time can help you determine if your commit is introducing performance regressions to your test suite.

 Hovering over the commit author avatar shows detailed information about the latest commit.

 #### Drill down for more details

-Click on the row to see test suite run details showing information about test results for the last commit on this branch (or you can switch branches), failing tests and the most common errors, slow tests flaky tests, and a complete list of test runs over the time frame selected.
+Click on the row to see test suite run details such as test results for the last commit on this branch (or you can switch branches), failing tests and the most common errors, slow tests, flaky tests, and a complete list of test runs over the time frame selected.
 You can filter this list of test runs by facet to get to the information you want to see most.

 Click into one of the test runs to see the test trace as a flame graph or a span list.
 The _Runs (n)_ list on the left lets you quickly access traces for each time the test has been run.